bmedicke/REED/radare2/readme.md

 <img src="../media/r2-command-mode.jpg"></img>

 * *note the following:*
-  * command mode: the prompt shows the current position in the file
+  * in command mode the prompt shows the current position in the file
-  * this position is the `seek`ed-to line (not the instruction pointer)
+    * this position is the currently `seek`ed-to line (not the instruction pointer)
+    * most commands operate on this address

 ---